-Daniel is the Artistic Director of Classical Keys, a chamber music series now in its 5th season, organizing concerts in New Jersey and NYC.
-As a chamber musician, he has collaborated with top soloists, doctoral artists from Juilliard, Manhattan School of Music, and Indiana, as well as members of the NY Philharmonic, The Met Opera, and Avery Fisher Career Grant recipients.
+Daniel is the Artistic Director of Classical Keys, a chamber music series now in its 5th season, organizing concerts in New Jersey and Klavierhaus NYC.
+As a chamber musician, he has collaborated with top soloists, doctoral artists from Juilliard, Manhattan School of Music, and Indiana, as well as members of the NY Philharmonic, The Met Opera, Avery Fisher Career Grant recipients and more.

 Daniel began playing piano at the late age of 15 and earned his Master’s degree in Piano Performance from Mannes College: The New School for Music, studying with Thomas Sauer and Eteri Andjaparidze, and holds a Bachelor of Music from Purchase College, where he studied with Paul Ostrovsky.
 He has also studied with MacArthur Fellow Jeremy Denk.